ChrisTheBaron/cylon-rolling-spider/README.md

   * For git help see [progit](http://git-scm.com/book) which is an awesome (and free) book on git

 ## Release History

+1.2.2 - Reverse control sticks to match 'normal' RC controls.

+1.2.1 - Upgraded dependencies to latest version.

 1.2.0 - Upgraded dependencies to latest version.

+1.1.0 - Add support for 'drive' function needed for smooth joystick flight.

 1.0.0 - Upgraded dependencies to latest version.